7 eBay Alternatives: Other Places to Flip Items

 OfferUp is another one of the free eBay alternatives.
 It is an app that lets you sell your stuff in person or have the option to ship it.
 It started to give Craigslist some competition and recently acquired the app LetGo.

 There are no fees for listing or selling, but you will sometimes have to pay to bump up your items to get them shown to more people and sold.
-You can still make a lot of sales without having to bump your items.
+You can still make a lot of sales without bumping your items.
 If you have to ship an item to a buyer out of state, they will pay through the app.
-The buyer also pays the shipping costs.
+The buyer also bears the shipping costs.
 Then, you will get paid after they receive the item.
 In that case, there will be a small transaction fee.
 But other than that, it’s free to use.

-OfferUp gives buyers and sellers a chance to rate each other after making a deal.
+OfferUp allows buyers and sellers to rate each other after making a deal.
 The more reviews that you have, the better.
 It shows potential buyers that you are a trustworthy seller.

 5. Craigslist

 Craigslist is another selling site that focuses on selling items in person.
-You can ship if you’d like, but that’s an agreement made between you and the buyer and not necessarily done through Craigslist.
+You can ship if you’d like, but that’s an agreement between you and the buyer and not necessarily done through Craigslist.
 I’ve never had a buyer ask me to ship anything.
-Craigslist comes with many safety warnings, but it can be a great way to make some money off your unwanted stuff when used correctly and with caution.
+Craigslist has many safety warnings, but it can be a great way to make money off unwanted stuff when used correctly and with caution.

-You can sell anything from clothes to cars and even services like painting or roofing.
-Craigslist is a kind of one-stop shop for goods and services.
+You can sell anything from clothes to cars and services like painting or roofing.
+Craigslist is a one-stop shop for goods and services.

-Be vigilant when agreeing to meet people in person, and always pick a public location that is well-lit, heavily traveled, and has security cameras.
+Be vigilant when agreeing to meet people in person, and always pick a well-lit, public location, heavily traveled and has security cameras.
 Many cities have even set up designated areas with police cameras for people to meet and exchange.

 Craigslist is an excellent site for selling; just be safe and cautious!